pingcap/docs/v3.1/reference/tidb-binlog/upgrade.md

 First, upgrade the Pump component:

 1. Copy the new version of the binary `pump` file into the`({ resources_dir })/bin` directory.
-2. Execute the `ansible-playbook rolling_update.yml --tags = pump` command to perform a rolling update for Pump.
+2. Execute the `ansible-playbook rolling_update.yml --tags=pump` command to perform a rolling update for Pump.

 ### Upgrade Drainer